 After choosing between the three types of gold bullion below, you will come to a page with further information that allows you to select specific gold bullion products that you want to learn more about.
 These product pages will not only give you all relevant information about the product but also allow you to compare current prices and directly buy the gold coins or bars of your choice from respected gold dealers online.

-Gold Bullion Coins are minted by government mints worldwide.
-The coins must be at least 90% pure gold to be considered bullion.
-Nowadays, the vast majority of gold bullion coins are 99.9% or 99.99% pure though.
+Gold coins of various levels of purity are produced by government mints worldwide.
+For a gold coin to be considered bullion, it must be at least 90% pure however.
+Most gold bullion coins on the market these days are 22 and 24 karat coins.
+A 22 karat gold coin is 91.67% pure, so 22 out of each 24 parts are gold.
+The American Gold Eagle coins and the South African Gold Krugerrand coins are such 22 karat gold coins.
+When 24 out of 24 parts are gold, we speak of 24 karat gold coins.
+These can be 99.5% pure (which is uncommon these days), 99.9% or 99.99% pure (the vast majority of coins) and even 99.999% pure (the highest gold purity ever achieved so far).
 The coins are generally offered in a wide variety of sizes/denominations.
 The 1 oz size is undoubtedly the most common.
 However, small sizes like 1/20 oz, 1/25 oz or even 1/40 oz, 1 gram and 1/2 gram are minted by some mints.
 Since these tiny coins are more expensive to produce for the mint, they generally cost much higher premiums.
 Larger sizes than 1 oz are offered as well with the sizes of 5 oz, 10 oz, 12 oz and 1 kg being fairly common.
 Some of the larger sizes are sometimes only minted as proof coins in limited numbers.
-The regular sizes are usually available as both brilliant uncirculated and proof coins with the latter costing a bit more due to their higher collectability value for collectors.
+The regular sizes are usually available as both brilliant uncirculated and proof coins with the latter costing a bit more due to their higher value for collectors.
 The market value of all gold bullion coins is tied to the gold spot price and exceeds their legal tender face value by far.

 Click here or on the headline above to learn more about gold bullion coins and find out what the most popular such coins are.